-In addition, the composite reliability estimates of TELPAS are analyzed annually to evaluate the impact of the reliability of the reading, listening, speaking, and writing domains on the TELPAS composite reliability estimates.
-The results of these analyses show that the weighted TELPAS composite ratings have reliability estimates of at least 0.915.
-Additional information is available in the TELPAS Composite Reliability Estimates 2017 Report on the TEA's Student Assessment Division website.
+In addition, the composite reliability estimates of TELPAS are analyzed annually to evaluate the impact of the reliability of the listening, speaking, and writing domains on the TELPAS composite reliability estimates.
+The results of these analyses show that the weighted TELPAS composite ratings have reliability estimates that are at least 0.91.
+The high internal consistency reliability of the TELPAS reading scores and the high interrater reliability of the TELPAS writing ratings, combined with the heavy weighting of these domains, produce highly reliable TELPAS composite ratings.
+Additional information is available in the TELPAS Composite Reliability 2014 Report on the TEA's Student Assessment Division website.